 Poor indoor air quality is the leading cause of respiratory illnesses and can have harmful long-term consequences on your family's health and well-being.

 Why should you change them frequently?

 There are three main risks of not changing your furnace filter in a timely manner.
 The first has to do with indoor air quality, as mentioned above, a dirty filter can lead to poor indoor air quality and cause health problems and respiratory illnesses.
 By changing your filter frequently, you can ensure that the air inside your home stays fresh and free of harmful pollutants.

 The next two issues have to do with your HVAC unit.
 Your furnace or air conditioner has to work hard to push air through a dirty filter and thus can significantly increase your energy bills.
 If left unchecked, a clogged filter can even blow up an HVAC unit, a malfunction that will cost several thousands of dollars to repair or replace.
 It's best to avoid both issues by changing your filter frequently and keeping the air flow through your filter as high as possible.

 Each home has a different environment, and how often you need to change your filters depends on a variety of factors.
 This is why we created the Filter Change Frequency Guide.

-PureFIlters strives to raise awareness that many Canadians simply aren't changing their furnace filters often enough.
+PureFIlters, the leader in furnace filters, strives to raise awareness that many Canadians simply aren't changing their furnace filters often enough.
 Our mission is to make indoor air quality simple and affordable by providing high quality filters at fair prices, outstanding customer support and free express delivery.